jianswe/jianswe.github.io/_posts/2014-06-18-interview.markdown

 * What is a Worker?
 When would you use one?

 ## Code Test
+### As an Interviewee
 * Make your code as readable as possible
     - Comment your code
     - Don't over complicate the architecture
 * Don't import too many libraries
 * If you have time, add unit tests
 * Ask questions!

+### As an Interviewer
+* Make the problem as straightforward as possible
+* Be honest with the time constraints
+* Have a code review checklist

 | Average | Good | Exceptoinal |
 | ------- | ---- | ----------- |